firstpartners-net/red-piranha/readme.md

 ## What is a Business Rule

 A business rule is a simple statement that represents some important aspect of a business.
-By capturing the rules for your business--the logic that governs its operation-- you gain the ability to create systems fully aligned with your business needs.
+By capturing the rules for your business --the logic that governs its operation-- you gain the ability to create systems fully aligned with your business needs.

 All people have business rules.
 Examples of a 'real' busniess rules that can be fed into the engine are: